klauern/bump/README.md

 # Bump (`bump`)

-Bump is a handy CLI tool designed to help you manage the versioning of your project using semantic versioning.
-It allows you to automatically bump the version of your project and tag the repository accordingly.
+Bump is a CLI tool designed to help you manage the versioning of your project using semantic versioning.
+It allows you to bump the version of your project and tag the repository accordingly.
 This tool operates directly within your project's Git repository.

 ## Features